IronForgedClan/IronForgedBot/README.md

 python -m venv .venv
 ```

-This will create a directory `./.venv`.
+This will create a directory `.venv`.
 To activate the environment, run:

 ``` sh
 source .venv/bin/activate